Zuzanna Bartoszek

 Forthcoming: December 2025 (Polish Edition), May 2026 (English Edition)

 Zuzanna Bartoszek (b.
-1993, Poznań) is an artist and writer whose practice includes painting, drawing, poetry, and prose poetry.
-Her work has been translated into German, French, and Czech.
-Her poetry collection, Klucz wisi na Słońcu (The Key Hangs on the Sun), was nominated for the prestigious Wisława Szymborska Award in 2022.
+1993, Poznań) is an artist and writer whose practice includes painting, drawing, poetry, and prose.
+Her poetry collection, Klucz wisi na Słońcu (The Key Hangs on the Sun), was nominated for the Wisława Szymborska Award in 2022.

-She is a recipient of the ING Polish Art Foundation Prize (2021) and has presented her works in numerous galleries and institutions, including the Museum of Modern Art in Warsaw (2023), Gaylord Apartments (Los Angeles, 2023), Kunsthalle Zurich (2018), Cell Project Space (London, 2017).
+She is a recipient of the ING Polish Art Foundation Prize (2021) and has presented her works in numerous galleries and institutions, including Gaylord Apartments (Los Angeles, 2023), Kunsthalle Zurich (2018), Cell Project Space (London, 2017) and the Museum of Modern Art in Warsaw (2017).
 In 2026 Bartoszek is joining the Rijksakademie residency programme in Amsterdam.